Carolina Farm Stewardship Association

 Leah Joyner, Education Coordinator

-Leah recently graduated with an MS in Sustainable Tourism from East Carolina University, where she helped to create an agritourism curriculum, coordinated the first annual Greenbrier Valley Pasture Network Farm Tour, and focused her research on agritourism marketing.
-She holds bachelor’s degrees in both Sustainable Development and Photography from Appalachian State University and is passionate about using her camera to raise awareness about sustainable food and farms.
+Leah holds a BA in Sustainable Development and a BS in Technical Photography from Appalachian State University, as well as a MS in Sustainable Tourism from East Carolina University.
+Her academic studies focused on food systems research and agritourism marketing, and involved work in West Virginia where she helped to create an agritourism training curriculum and coordinated the first annual Greenbrier Valley Pasture Network Farm Tour.
+Leah is passionate about using photography to raise awareness about sustainable food and farms.
 As a North Carolina native, she couldn’t be more excited about the opportunity to connect people in the Carolina’s to their local farms through fun, educational farm tours.

-> Contact Ben about Food Systems Consulting Services in NC.
+> Contact Thomas about Food Systems Consulting Services in NC.

 Stephen Nix, SC Food Systems Coordinator